 Clubs are asked in view of the number of documents received by this Office on transfer deadline days not to submit non urgent registrations, for example, registrations for players that are being upgraded and improved contracts.

-Regulation 43.2.2: Players being registered as an Academy Player (YD4, Scholar) are not subject to the same restrictions as an Out of Registration Player.
+Regulation 44.2.2: Players being registered on a YD4 registration are not subject to the same restrictions as an Out of Registration Player.

 Academy Players will not be caught by these restrictions in respect of non-first team matches.
 However, the League reserves the right to impose restrictions on first team eligibility e.g. in circumstances where applications could be considered to be trying to register players who are ostensibly professional players as scholars (e.g. when 17 or 18) to avoid the application of transfer windows.